Today we’re joined by our guest, pro pickleball player Tyler Loong.

 Tyler is going to help us walk through a great volley drill called Figure 8 Volleys.

 This drill will help you with your reaction time at the non volley zone line as well as directional control on your volleys.
 Let’s get started…

 Player A will feed the ball out of their hand using the forehand and hit it straight ahead at Player B’s BH, Player B will hit the ball “Across” to Player A’s BH, Player A will hit the ball “Ahead” to Player Bs FH and Player B will hit it “Across” to Player A’s FH.

 The reason this is called Figure 8 Volleys is because the volley rally that develops essentially draws a shape with the ball trajectory that looks like the number 8.

 Once both players are satisfied with the number of exchanges they have had in this directions they should switch assignments.
-Now Player A will play the ball Across and Player B will play the Ball ahead.
+Now Player A will play the ball “Across” and Player B will play the Ball “Ahead”.

-Remember, it’s important to get the ball all the way to them at least waist high so you will have to hit firmly through the volley in order to achieve that.
+Remember, it’s important to get the ball all the way to them, at least waist high, so you will have to hit firmly through the volley in order to achieve that.

-Let’s take a look at some exchanges between Jordan and Tyler.
+Watch the video at the top of this post to look at some exchanges between Jordan and Tyler.
 Jordan is right handed while Tyler is left handed but as long as you remember what your assignment is “Ahead” or “Across” you’re good to go.

 Get our free 3rd shot course here! –> 3rd Shot Drop Course